… Professional photos to put on site

 Thus, in order to support the family dimension, the company census focuses on hosts.
 Of the 83,300 that in 2015 in Italy opened their doors to strangers, 87 percent had between one and two listings, while only 4 percent more than four.
 Amateur guest rooms, as we wanted to demonstrate.
 If it was not for, starting with the same data but focusing on the number of listings, the association of hoteliers (known as Federalberghi) has a different picture.

-“Because almost 5,000 hosts from 3 to 4 adverts (to complicate the comparison are the information not perfectly matchable),” explains Maria Stella Minuti of Incipit Consulting who analyzed them “are the 4 percent of hosts but weigh almost 20 percent of the ads”.
+“Because almost 5,000 hosts with 3 to 4 listings, are the 4 percent of hosts but weigh almost 20 percent of the ads.”
+It is explained Maria Stella Minuti of Incipit Consulting who analyzed them.
+To complicate the comparison are the information not perfectly matchable.
 Changing the unit of measure varies the result, now very democratically (as a business propaganda), now quite unequal (Federalberghi report the unfair competition of those who do their job with far lesser rules)…

 “Before you could talk to Airbnb on the phone, now you can just write an email.”

-Mondello, a graduate in marketing in Milan, met his Korean wife in London where she studied “cultural tourism” in order to highlight the places outside the classical circuits.
+Mondello, a graduate in marketing in Milan, met his Korean wife in London where she studied “cultural tourism”.
+That is the type of tourism that highlight the places outside the classical circuits.

-Back in Italy they began to give English lessons to hotel owners, then accompanied a group of Norwegians in Sicily and went so well that they continued, specializing on residences and other facilities to be valued on Airbnb.
+Back in Italy they began to give English lessons to hotel owners.
+Then accompanied a group of Norwegians in Sicily.
+It went so well that they continued, specializing on residences and other facilities to be valued on Airbnb.
 Everything operated from Oslo, “where everything works and we pay 37 percent of taxes against the Italian 50 percent”…

-A recent study by the University of Siena, who, baptizing “airification” the hotel metamorphosis of historic centers, explains how few already make the big revenue.
+A recent study by the University of Siena explains how few players in Airbnb already make the big revenue.
 For Mondosol a future of sold out.